thomhurst/BDTest/README.md

 BDTest is a testing framework.
 It can be used with other frameworks (such as MSTest, xUnit or NUnit) or standalone.
 The examples below will use attributes (such as `[Test]`) from NUnit.

+BDTest is written in .NET Standard - So should work for .NET Framework and .NET Core

 ### Installation